-If You Want to Know More About Forex Trading in Hong Kong Read our Guide to HKSFC Forex Brokers
+If You Want to Know More About Forex Trading in Hong Kong, Read our Guide to HKSFC Forex Brokers.

 Anyone starting out on their trading journey should make themselves aware of current regulations.
 Those of you considering Forex trading in Hong Kong need to look for HKSFC Forex brokers.

-Regulated Forex brokers in Hong Kong are monitored by the HKSFC
+Regulated Forex brokers in Hong Kong are monitored by the HKSFC.

-- Developing and monitoring compliance with market regulations, including what happens when a regulated company breaks the rules and in respect of misconduct
+- Developing and monitoring compliance with market regulations, including what happens when a regulated company breaks the rules, and in respect of misconduct

-- Giving the go-ahead for new financial products and supplying information for consumers prior to them being offered to retail investors
+- Giving the go-ahead for new financial products, and supplying information for consumers prior to them being offered to retail investors

-- Improving market infrastructure and acting as a watchdog of market operators
+- Improving market infrastructure, and acting as a watchdog of market operators

-- Monitoring the regulations relating to takeovers and mergers as well as those relating to the regulation of listing matters for the Stock Exchange of Hong Kong Ltd
+- Monitoring the regulations relating to takeovers and mergers, as well as those relating to the regulation of listing matters for the Stock Exchange of Hong Kong Ltd

 - Cooperating with other regulatory bodies

-- Assisting consumers and offering help in relation to market operations, consumer rights and responsibilities and the risk involved with many forms of investment, not just Forex trading
+- Assisting consumers and offering help in relation to market operations, consumer rights and responsibilities, and the risk involved with many forms of investment, not just Forex trading.

-Unlike many other countries, there are actually four financial regulators in Hong Kong.
-But they seem to work very well together to maintain a high standard of conduct and reduce the likelihood of financial misconduct and crime.
+Unlike many other countries, there are actually four financial regulators in Hong Kong, but they seem to work very well together to maintain a high standard of conduct and reduce the likelihood of financial misconduct and crime.

-The HKSFC takes licensing of Forex brokers in Hong Kong very seriously
+The HKSFC takes licensing of Forex brokers in Hong Kong very seriously.

 - Having a proper business structure, effective internal systems, and qualified staff

-- Certain capital requirements
+- Fulfilling certain capital requirements

 - Passing an assessment relating to financial status and solvency, industry experience and relevant qualifications

-The HKSFC has an interesting history
+The HKSFC has an interesting history.

 A further financial crisis in Asia in 1997 led to the call for more improvements in regulatory frameworks, including those in place in Hong Kong.
 It all started when the Thai baht collapsed when the Thai government was forced to float the baht following a lack of foreign currency to support its peg to the US dollar.
 The country also had a problem with its burden of foreign debt, making the country almost bankrupt.
-It was speculative pressure which was affecting Hong Kong at that time, due to a high rate of inflation.
+It was speculative pressure that was affecting Hong Kong at that time, due to a high rate of inflation.
 The Hong Kong dollar was defended by more than $1 billion provided by monetary authorities.
-But Hong Kong was also lucky because it had more than $80 billion in foreign reserves.
+Hong Kong was also lucky, though, because it had more than $80 billion in foreign reserves.
 This allowed the Authority to maintain the HK dollar’s peg to the US dollar.

-If you choose an HKSFC Forex broker there is a set procedure for handling complaints
+If you choose an HKSFC Forex broker there is a set procedure for handling complaints.

 - Management and administration of the Compensation Fund